MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 ## What happens to files in private messages when you run the Native Mode Alignment tool?

 - Users are no longer be able to upload files to Private messages.
-Link sharing are still available.
+Link sharing is still available.

 - All files in Private messages are deleted.